elastic/elasticsearch-dsl-py/docs/configuration.rst

 Configuration
 =============

-There are several ways how to configure connections for the library.
-Easiest option, and most useful, is to just define one default connection that will be used every time an API call is made without explicitly passing in other connection.
+There are several ways to configure connections for the library.
+The easiest and most useful approach is to define one default connection that can be used every time an API call is made without explicitly passing in other connections.

 .. note::

-    Unless you want to access multiple clusters from your application it is highly recommended that you use the ``create_connection`` method and all operations will use that connection automatically.
+    Unless you want to access multiple clusters from your application, it is highly recommended that you use the ``create_connection`` method and all operations will use that connection automatically.